 A few things we’d like to get out there before starting…

 – This Price Guide is just that – a guide.
-We do our best to estimate valuations of items based on current sales activity, but we can’t guarantee that you’re going to be able to buy an item for what we have as the estimated value, nor can we guarantee that if you sell a similar item you’ll get what we estimate.
-You might get more…you might get less.
+We estimate valuations of items based on current sales activity, but we can’t guarantee that you’re going to be able to buy an item for what we have as the estimated value, nor can we guarantee that if you sell a similar item you’ll get what we estimate.
 Our Price Guide is to be used with the understanding that it is only meant to give current market status, not a guarantee of value.

 – We provide Funko with estimated values for their app, but are otherwise not officially associated with Funko, LLC.
 Aside from the product announcements that we pass on from Funko, all other content is the product and responsibility of the site owners and members.
 We’re just big fans of Funko Pop! figures and want to share that with other like-minded individuals!

 – Most images are Funko promotional images.
 In some cases, such as exclusives, variants, etc, Funko-produced images are not available.
 For those items, we occasionally have to borrow an image from a past eBay sale.
 We don’t like to take images from other websites, but we recognize that if an eBay seller takes an image from another site, then we use that image, it results in the same thing.
 If you see any images that belong to you on this site that you’d like either removed or credited, please don’t hesitate to drop us a message.